Want to visit a fairy-tale castle?

 - 1h30 drive from Glasgow

 - 2h40 drive from Edinburgh - it can be visited on a day tour from Edinburgh

 - 30min drive from Tarbet (mid of Loch Lomond, Trossachs) via a stunning road in Glen Croe through the Argyll Forest

 - And if you don't want to drive, check out the programme of this great day trip from Edinburgh that will allow you to visit the castle and see amazing scenery.

-Inveraray Caste, with GPS coordinates, is included in my travel guides eBooks that help you plan amazing road trips in Scotland:
+Inveraray Castle, with its GPS coordinates, is included in my travel guides eBooks that help you plan amazing road trips in Scotland: